ahs.jpg

 My work looks at the unwritten histories of women through landscape painting and collage.
 History and painting marginalize women.
 I study in these margins and make pictures of moments not collected in existing histories.

-There are two characters that appear in my paintings: The Philosopher and Narcissus.
+There are two avatars who appear regularly in my paintings: The Philosopher and Narcissus.
 The Philosopher is a character that surfaced in 2018 as I started studying Chinese landscape painting.
-The monographs on Chinese landscape painting hardly contain any women, as artists or subjects of paintings.
+The English language texts on Chinese landscape painting hardly contain any women, as artists or subjects of paintings.
 I turned to a women-focused resource, The Biographical Dictionary of Chinese Women, and started reading the history of female poets, artists, writers and intellectuals in China.
 The Philosopher is a manifestation of these women.
 She does in my paintings the things that men typically do in Chinese painting: walk, study, and sit in reflection.

 As my study of Chinese painting progresses, I am realizing that both these characters, Narcissus and the Philosopher, are ultimately searching for enlightenment.
 Our personal searches for enlightenment are life-long, messy, and usually unwritten.
 This braids these paintings back into my career-long project: making work about the beauty and complexity of our unwritten histories.